 Aisha Hinds plays Hen, a firefighter.
 She’s on every emergency call that comes into the firehouse.
 She’s also a lesbian with a wife (Tracie Thoms) and a kid.
 So far her character seems kind and empathetic.
 She’s also courageous.

 There’s an Asian firefighter named Chimney (Kenneth Choi).

 Abby calls on a medically expert 9-1-1 operator (Alice Kina Diehl), who is in a wheelchair, to help her with an emergency tracheotomy.

 Abby’s mom wandered off and was gone for hours.
-Three burly tattooed Hispanic men who looked like gang members brought her to a hospital.
+Three burly tattooed Hispanic men who looked like gang members brought her to a hospital. weight loss.
 Abby spoke with them and one told her in the kindest possible way that it wasn’t going to get any easier with her mom based on his experience with his grandmother.
 Going against stereotype in this scene was brilliant and powerful.

 I think 9-1-1 is doing an good job in the inclusion department.
 All that’s missing is a transgender character (played by a trans actor, of course.)